 Social media, most commonly known as social networking sites, are the most popular online media being used in our everyday lives.
 In fact, there are over 3.6 billion social media users globally.
 According to Fincyte, social media is widely used today for advertising and marketing businesses through various strategies and content.
 But its primary purpose is to connect people across the globe.

 Today’s most popular social networking sites include Facebook, Twitter, Instagram, YouTube, Tumblr, LinkedIn, Snapchat, and TikTok.
 You can almost get most types of content by merely being an account user for these social media.
+Video content has become increasingly popular on social media, and you can easily create engaging video collages to share on your accounts using an online video collage maker.
+Whether you’re a content creator, marketer, or social media user, video collages are a great way to showcase multiple clips in one visually appealing format and grab your audience’s attention.

 2. Online forums